WRYU

-WRYU (1470 kHz) is a commercial AM radio station licensed to West Bend, Wisconsin, and covering Milwaukee's northern suburbs.
+WRYU (1470 AM) is a commercial radio station licensed to West Bend, Wisconsin, United States, and covering Milwaukee's northern suburbs.
 The station is owned by David Magnum, through licensee Magnum Communications, Inc., and features a classic rock format.
 The radio studios and offices are on South Main Street in West Bend.
-WRYU carries the syndicated program John Tesh - Intelligence for Your Life.

-WRYU is a Class B AM station powered at 2,500 watts.
-To protect other stations on 1470 AM from interference, it uses a directional antenna with a four-tower array.
-The signal covers Washington and Ozaukee Counties.
-The transmitter is on Hron Road in West Bend.
+WRYU's transmitter is sited on Hron Road in West Bend.
 Programming is also heard on FM translators W230DJ at 93.9 MHz and W267CL at 101.3 MHz.